-This Insolvency Code of Practice ("the Code") is issued in accordance with the powers provided to the Commission under section 487 of the Insolvency Act, 2003.
-The Code applies to all persons who apply for and who have been granted licences under section 476 of that Act to act as an insolvency practitioner.
+This Insolvency Code of Practice ("the Code") is issued in accordance with the powers provided to the Commission under section 487 of the Insolvency Act.
+The Code applies to all persons who apply for and who have been granted licences under section 476 of that Act to act as insolvency practitioners.

 All licensees are required to comply with the requirements of the Code.
-Failure to comply with specific requirements of the Code may give rise to a penalty or penalties as prescribed in the Insolvency Act, 2003, the Insolvency Practitioners Regulations, 2004 or this Code, and may also call into question the "fit and proper" status of the licensee or lead to the suspension or revocation of the licence of the licensee under section 479 of the Insolvency Act, 2003.
+Failure to comply with specific requirements of the Code may give rise to a penalty or penalties as prescribed in the Insolvency Act, the Insolvency Practitioners Regulations, or this Code, and may also call into question the "fit and proper" status of the licensee or lead to the suspension or revocation of the licensee of the licensee under section 479 of the Insolvency Act.

-The Code will come into force on 8 October, 2004 and will apply, where applicable, to insolvency proceedings commenced on or after 8 October, 2004.
+The Code was brought into force on 8 October, 2004 and applies, where applicable, to insolvency proceedings commenced on or after that date.